15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Melour Resort

-This charming old-fashioned hotel occupies a house that was part of a 19th-century summer vacation complex.
+This old-fashioned bed & breakfast hotel occupies a house that was part of a 19th-century summer vacation complex.

 Under new ownership since 1982, the family-owned property has been lovingly restored and updated.
 With the goal of creating a delightful country boutique hotel, the owners named this historic lodging the "Inn of Happiness."